tiagordc/raspberry-pi-qt-builds/README.md

 # rpi-build-qt-pyqt

-Build Qt5 and PyQt5 on a Raspberry Pi
+Build the latest Qt5 and PyQt5 on a Raspberry Pi

 Tested with Qt5.15.1 and PyQt5-5.15.2 on a Raspberry Pi 4 Model B 4GB